fbalouch/vaccineID/README.md

 ### Step 5.
 Tag and push images to your image repository, accessible by Kubernetes nodes.

 ### Step 6.
-Update Kubernetes manifest (vaccine-id.yaml), replace image URLS and following with your details.
+Update Kubernetes manifest (vaccine-id.yaml), replace image URLs and following with your details.
 ```console
    aad_tenant_id
    cosmos_db_name